xwiki-contrib/workflow-publication/tests.md

 ### Scenario

-* Create page in multiple languages with links to other drafts.
+* Create page in multiple languages with links to other drafts in the same wiki and in a distinct wiki.
 * Initialize workflow on that page
 * Submit page to moderation, then to validation
 * Publish page